nationalarchives/tna-judgments-parser/docs/numbering3.md

 ## 3. Resetting Deeper Levels

 Before emitting a new number we reset any levels deeper than the current `ilvl`.
 Each counter entry remembers the paragraph’s style id and whether it supplied an inline `w:numPr`.
 When we loop through deeper levels we now ask `ShouldSkipReset(...)`: if both paragraphs rely purely on style numbering and the stored style lies inside the current style’s `BasedOn` chain (e.g., Heading4CL inherits BodyCL), the reset is skipped.
-Otherwise we remove the counter as usual:
+Otherwise we remove the counter as usual.
+Root-level parents (ilvl = 0) never skip the reset, matching the legacy guard `prevIlvl > 0`—see the comment “`// prevIlvl > 0 needed for test76`” in `Numbering2.cs`.

 ```
 var levelsToReset = ilvlCounters.Keys.Where(l => l > ilvl).ToList();